mikecao/sparrow/README.md

     $db->store('id', 123);

-To get a cached value use the `fetch` function.
+To retrieve a cached value use the `fetch` function.

     $id = $db->fetch('id');